WaqasSaleem97/CC_F25/Lab_Tasks/Lab_5/Lab5.md

 G
 ```

 - On the line containing `containerPort: 80` press `$` to move to end of line, then `0` to move back to the start of the line.
-Capture a brief terminal screenshot showing you on the line and the commands (or capture `sed -n '$p' k8s-sample.yaml` and the shell prompt commands) as: `task11_navigation.png`
+Capture a brief terminal screenshot showing you on the line and the commands capture the screenshot as: `task11_navigation.png`

 5. Exit vim (no changes should remain if you undid properly):